Syed Anwar Raza

 Syed Anwar Raza is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 10 November 1961 in Karachi.

 He has a degree of Bachelor of Arts and a degree of Master of Arts.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-102 KARACHI-XIV in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement (MQM) from Constituency PS-102 KARACHI-XIV in the 2013 Pakistani general election.

 In April 2018, he quit MQM and joined Pak Sarzameen Party.